Te Kete Ipurangi Navigation:

 Using language, symbols and texts to explore art and identity

 Sylvia Park's inquiry planning team support all teachers to develop authentic engaging learning for their students.
-In this story students and teachers tell us about an inquiry that strengthened the key competencies.
+In this story, students and teachers tell us about using the visual arts to explore students' identity and school culture, and the link this has to the development of lifelong learners.

 There are three stories in this series: